cornwallybumberquilt/GlitchQuestProjectSWHB/PLEASE ReadMe!.md

 Go to Form1.cs Design properties.
 Under FormBorderStyle change to FixedSingle.
 For MaximizeBox switch to False.
 The code's been updated on GitHub with all past changes so far.
 You can still move the screen around like the Python Idler, but nothing can be resized.

+## GitHub Crisis Averted 4/2/24
+All code is updated with the most recent version, no extra programs or files either.